zackliu/chatgpt-samples/signalr/AIStreaming/ReadME.md

 ## Introduction

 In the current landscape of digital communication, AI-powered chatbots and streaming technology have become increasingly popular.
-This project aims to combine these two trends into a seamless group chat application by leveraging SignalR for real-time communication and integrating OpenAI�s ChatGPT.
+This project aims to combine these two trends into a seamless group chat application by leveraging SignalR for real-time communication and integrating ChatGPT.
 This project demonstrates SignalR group chats and ChatGPT integration.

 ## Features